 Use of computer technologies for teaching is also available through the GSE CATS – Technology Center and the OIT Computer Labs and Classrooms.
 Lab use is limited and difficult to reserve, so please request a lab early.
 In addition to the stationary labs, the CATS Team maintains two portable computer labs (1 Windows, 1 Macintosh) that can be used in FAB 264 or 265.
 Contact the CATS Team at 503-725-4607 to reserve the Technology Center or one of the portable computer labs.
 Contact the GSE Academic Scheduler (503-725-4707) for assistance locating and reserving an OIT managed lab or classroom outside the GSE.

 Computer Lab-Based Courses

-If you require a computer lab classroom (with a computer for each student) and specific software programs for the entire course, be sure to let the department chair know as early as possible, and also whether you prefer a Mac or PC lab.
+If you require a computer lab classroom (with a computer for each student) and specific software programs for the entire course, be sure to let the department chair know as early as possible, and also whether you prefer a Windows or Macintosh lab.

 Putting Materials on Reserve

 The Reserve Library must receive reserve reading lists at least four weeks prior to the start of the quarter.
 Lists received after that date will be processed in the order received.
 Instructors may place photocopies of articles (with copyright permission), homework solutions, library books, sample exams, or textbooks on reserve for students.
 The Reserve Library is located on the first floor of the PSU Branford P. Millar Library, next to the circulation counter.
 Please visit the Reserve Library web page and use the See Also links for forms and guidelines.

 If you have items you would like to place on reserve in the GSE’s Curriculum Library, please bring them to the library (FAB 266) at least a week before students will start checking them out.
 You will be asked to fill out a reserve slip for each item.
 All reserve items will be returned at the end of the term unless other arrangements are made ahead of time.